-DIY temperature and humidity meter for indoor use.Designed by Embedded Lab, Ships from United States of America
+DIY temperature and humidity meter for indoor use.Designed by Embedded Lab in United States of America

 Note: Dec 12, 2014 The new lots of TrH Meter kits will have Red LED displays instead of Yellow.
 The PCB color could be Green or Red, and one or more components might come preassembled.
 TrH Meter a ...Read More…